 Please expand on why you are pursuing this program (250 words or less):

-As an undergraduate learning about supply chain management, I took the initiatives to help in the operations side.
+Since I was a child, I have been following the growth of my family business in the paper & pulp industry.
+Wanting to continue my family’s legacy, I decided to study supply chain management in order to help our operational side.
 During Covid-19, our branch office in Jakarta experienced a massive downturn in sales because nobody was using paper.
 Tragically, we had to close the branch in Jakarta and sold the assets to raise funds for the other 7 subsidiaries.
-At that time, I was still a college student with very limited experience in managing business and knowledge in the industry.
-Based on this experience, I knew I still had a long way to go regarding innovative business model development or restructure of the company’s technology system.
-In the Technology Management program, I aim to learn all this.
+This experience motivated me to learn more about innovative business model development so that I can restructure the company’s technology system through MS in Technology Management program.

-Therefore, I’m thrilled to work with Ashifi Gogo – An expert in end-consumer authentication technologies.
-As the founder and CEO of Sproxil company, I admire his experience in developing “Sproxil defender technology to verify product authenticity which has been used by consumers globally.
-Ashifi Gogo was awarded as the Social Entrepreneur of the Year award in 2014 by the Schwab Foundation, and his company was named as the world’s most innovative company in health care by Fast Company, beating 99 of the Fortune 100 companies.
-With my family business that is also struggling from the COVID-19 impact and is still recovering, his guidance and tutelage will be one of the most valuable parts of my MS in Technology Management experience.
+In Columbia, I’m thrilled to work with Dr Craig Cuyar – Global CIO at Omnicom Group with responsibilities for leading the IT organization and enabling an IT transformation that enables more innovative and client-focused technology capabilities.
+I admire his experience in enabling an IT transformation which will help me in developing a digital transformation from using a paper based system to an ERP system.
+Furthermore, since my family business is still recovering from the COVID-19 impact, his guidance and tutelage would be one of the most valuable parts of my MS in Technology Management experience.
+(SEE MY NOTES BELOW)

-A Master of Science in Technology Management program at the University of Columbia will be the defining experience on which I will develop my entrepreneurship abilities utilizing cutting-edge technology.
-More than just abilities in innovation and digital strategy, I feel this degree will teach me how to thrive in a competitive corporate world.** for paragraph 2
+A Master of Science in Technology Management program at the University of Columbia will be a defining experience through which I can develop my entrepreneurship abilities.
+By taking this program, I will also have a hands-on learning from Dr Craig Cuyar about utilizing cutting-edge technology to improve the operation of my family business.

+** for paragraph 2

 Hi Kev,